KxSystems/docs/docs/interfaces/prom/exporter/user-guide.md

 <i class="fab fa-github"></i>
 [KxSystems/prometheus-kdb-exporter](https://github.com/KxSystems/prometheus-kdb-exporter)

 The following functions are those exposed within the `.prom` namespace allowing users to interact augment metrics exposed to prometheus from a kdb+ interface.
-Modifications to behaviour of event handlers is outlined [here](./event-handlers.md)
+The functionality to modify the behaviour of event handlers which control the logic of metric updates is outlined [here](./event-handlers.md).

 ```txt
 Prometheus Exporter Interface